kolbis/Career-Paths/software-engineers/readme.md

 You’re an inspiring leader and set the example for cross-functional collaboration across teams and with other areas of the company.
 You’re a very strong communicator and can simplify technical concepts for non-technical partners.
 Likewise, you can also take business direction and explain it to the development team in a way that inspires and guides them.
 You monitor the team leaders, making sure they meet the culture, missions and responsibilities.
-You contribute to a positive public presence for TheLotter Engineering and can sell the company to potential candidates.
+You contribute to a positive public presence for organization engineering and can "promote" the company to potential candidates.
 ### **Example skills and behaviors**
 - You lead your team.
 - You mentor your sponsorship junior leaders.